 It can take a bit of tweaking to find that balance between overpaying in federal withholding and having to pay more when you file your taxes.

 While there may be fast ways to get a tax refund, perhaps you’d rather just hold onto that money in the first place.
-If you better balanced what is taken out of your paychecks, you could take the excess you would have paid and invest it.
+If you better balance what is taken out of your paychecks, you could take the excess you would have paid and put it in a high-yield savings account or invest it for the future.

 If you’re wondering what is a withholding tax allowance that’s right for you, there’s help.
 The IRS has a Tax Withholding Estimator you can use based on your current situation.
-In general, the more allowances or exemptions you have, the less taxes that will be taken out of your pay.
-And the opposite is true: The fewer the exemptions, the higher the amount of taxes that will be withheld.
+In general, the more allowances or exemptions you have, the less will be withheld from your pay; the fewer the exemptions, the more will be withheld.

 While you aren’t asked to fill out a new W-4 each year, you may request one if you think you need to adjust the withholding amount.